 | James Jennings

-Professor of Urban and Environmental Policy and Planning
+Professor Emeritus, Urban and Environmental Policy and Planning

 Journal Articles & Book Chapters

 Jennings received a B.A. from Hunter College in 1971, and a Ph.D. in Political

 Science from Columbia University in 1976.
 His dissertation is titled, "Puerto

 Rican Leadership Patterns in New York City".
 He was appointed Professor